ibrahimkayum18/ibrahimkayum18/README.md

 <h3 align="center">A passionate web developer from Bangladesh</h3>

-##My last 3 projects
+<h3 align="left">My Projects:</h3>
+<h2 align="left">Real State Property Selling Project</h2>
-- A project where you can buy and sell property [Real State Property Selling Project](https://final-assignment-136ef.web.app/)
+ A project where you can buy and sell real state property.
+Here we have a user, agent and admin panel.
+User can buy properties, and give their reviews on any properties.
+Users can offer a price to any property, and the agent will accept or deny the offer.
+Agent can post property and admin can verify the property.
+Only verified properties will show on all property pages.
+Admin can create an agent.
+ CLick to see the website <a href="https://final-assignment-136ef.web.app/">Real State Property Selling Project</a>
+<h2 align="left">Job Hunting Website</h2>
 - A project where you can post your organizations job and you can apply others posted job [Job Hunting](https://keen-stage.surge.sh/)

 - A project where you can buy any branded electronics.
 [Shopify](https://internal-car.surge.sh/)